itinua/itinua.github.io/_posts/[a1] Работа с иностранными компаниями/2021-05-24-Import-car-without-customs-duty-permanent-residency.md

 customs duties the goods intended to meet the usual daily needs of the person and the initial arrangement, which are imported (shipped) by him in connection with relocation to a permanent place of residence in Ukraine.

-The car for the import should weigh less than 3,5 tons and it can be one car for one individual who reached 18 years old.
+The car for the import should weigh less than 3,5 tons and it **can be one car for one individual who reached 18 years old**.

 The permanent resident of Ukraine (ex-foreigner) can import his own car without payment duty, meeting the following conditions: